 4. By Only Giving a Running Commentary on the Text

-A sermon that only gives a running commentary on the meaning of the text could be called biblical in the sense that it explains the text, but it lacks a crucial note that must characterize every sermon.
+A sermon that only gives a running commentary on the meaning of the text could be called biblical.
+This is the sense that it explains the text, but it lacks a crucial note that must characterize every sermon.
 There must be an “oughtness” about the message.
 The Bible doesn’t just tell us a story or teach us theology.
-It also calls us to trust in Jesus, to worship the Father, to live by the power of the Holy Spirit, to love our neighbor, and to look forward to the return of our great King.
-We don’t only teach these truths; we proclaim them.
+It also calls us to trust in Jesus and to worship the Father.
+It also calls us to live by the power of the Holy Spirit, to love our neighbor, and to look forward to the return of our great King.
+We don’t only teach these truths.
+We proclaim them.

-5. By Failing to Appreciate the Mood of the Text Undermines the Bible’s Authority
+5. Failing to Appreciate the Mood of the Text Undermines the Bible’s Authority

 “Why is it so quiet in here?”
-I had just preached on “blessed are those who are persecuted for righteousness sake, for theirs is the kingdom of heaven” (Matthew 5:10) and a friend asked me why there seemed to be a hush over the room.
+I had just preached on “blessed are those who are persecuted for righteousness sake, for theirs is the kingdom of heaven” (Matthew 5:10).
+A friend asked me why there seemed to be a hush over the room.
 The text we had just considered together was heavy, so the quietness of the room made me think, “mission accomplished.”

 We should preach to produce affections that correspond to the mood of the biblical text.
 If we are preaching on heaven, we want people to be overcome with a great sense of joy.
 If, on the other hand, the sermon is on the reality of hell, then we would be foolish to pack the sermon with funny stories.
 We want people to feel the weight of God’s judgment.
 The ethos of the sermon should convey the ethos of the text.